-Zero-Car Households (Map 3.7)
+Zero-Car Households (Map 3.8)

 Households that do not have access to a vehicle, are often referred to as "zero-car households."
 These residents primarily rely on walking or another form of non-motorized transportation, or public transit service.
-The regional threshold for zero-car households is 6.4 percent.
-51 of the total 257 Block Groups in the DCHC MPO area had zero-car household populations that represented greater than 6.4 percent of the total number of households and were considered zero-car household communities of concern.
-These 51 Block Groups were primarily located throughout downtown Durham, downtown Chapel Hill, and northwest of Hillsborough.
+The regional threshold for zero-car households is 6.41 percent.
+Block Groups with percentages of zero-car households greater than 6.41 percent are considered zero car household communities of concern.
+There are 51 Block Groups in the DCHC MPO area that are considered zero-car household communities of concern.
+These 51 Block Groups are primarily scattered throughout downtown Durham, downtown Chapel Hill, and northwest of Hillsborough.

-There were three Block Groups located in the City of Durham with zero-car household population densities representing greater than 25 percent of the total number of households.
-These Block Groups were located adjacent to US 15/501 north of Cameron Boulevard, in downtown straddling NC 147 near S. Duke Street and Morehead Avenue, and just east of NC 55.
+Three Block Groups located in the City of Durham have greater than 25 percent of households as zero-car households.
+These Block Groups are located adjacent to US 15/501 north of Cameron Boulevard, in downtown straddling NC 147 near S. Duke Street and Morehead Avenue, and just east of NC 55.

-Chart 7: Block Groups that Exceed Regional Threshold for Zero-Car Households
+Chart 7: Block Groups that Exceed Regional Threshold for Zero Car Households